MaoXianXin/tutorial/Pytorch模型压缩和剪枝.md

 5. torch.nn.utils.prune.global_unstructured

-Globally prunes tensors corresponding to all parameters in 'parameters' by applying the specified 'pruning method'
+Globally prunes tensors corresponding to all parameters in 'parameters' by applying the specified 'pruning method'.
+Since global structured pruning doesn'y make much sense unless the norm is normalized by the size of the parameter, we now limit the scope of global pruing to unstructured methods

 **以上是剪枝函数**